Where the Heart Lies

 “Of course, sir,” Harman replied in a sad tone.

 “You do want to spend time with me, Michael!”
 Mara cried for joy as she sprang up from the tree root.
 The two of them walked toward the door.
 She paused at the sight of Harman, bowed beside the door.
 Breaking from Michael’s side, she stopped before the page, reaching for his chin.
-She guided his to rise, smiling sweetly at him.
+She guided him upright, smiling sweetly at him.
 “Next time, perhaps, Harman?”

 Harman gaped up at the vixen.
 She remembered him?
 Of course, she had asked his name before, and that had to mean something to her, right?
 He nodded in response, speechless that a noble would give a promise like that.
 The vixen returned to Michael, and they left the gardens, where Harman watched at them.